 On your way to St. Thomas, where you will depart, make one last memory at beautiful St. John’s Island.
 Though it is the smallest of the three U.S Virgin Islands, St. John’s unspoiled beauty is perhaps the greatest found anywhere in the Caribbean.
 With 60% of its land area comprising a pristine National Park, St. John’s is as far away as you can get from civilization, but still just a short distance from upscale jewelry stores and boutiques.

 Here we stop in at Cruz Bay Town which is full of great restaurants and shops.
 Enjoy Wharfside Village, Pusser’s Landing, and other funky centers.
 Or take one last snorkel at Honeymoon Beach.
 This pretty, white sand beach, lined with palm trees, entices you with its crystal clear waters and offers fair snorkeling.

-Whether it is deep sea diving, snorkeling, or on-land sight seeing that interest you most, we will build a virgin islands sailing itinerary that best suits your interest and desires.
-This is just a sample of what your yacht charter adventure in The U.S. & British Virgin Islands may look like.
+Whether it is scuba diving, snorkeling, or on-land sight seeing that interest you most, we will build a virgin islands sailing itinerary that best suits your interests and desires.
+This is just a sample of what your yacht charter adventure in the U.S. & British Virgin Islands may look like.
 Furthermore, weather – or other outside factors – may require your Captain to set an alternative course for a duration of your trip.
 “As the wind blows, so shall the sail”.

 Contact Us to book your U.S. & British Virgin Islands sailing adventure today.